Ignite change go nova.

-Housing on campus is guaranteed for three consecutive years, and 70% of the student population lives on campus.
-Villanova’s award-winning Dining Services offers a wide variety of options, with 18 eateries—three dining halls and 15 à-la-carte venues.
+Housing on campus is guaranteed for three consecutive years, and 66% of the student population lives on campus.
+New suite-style residence halls opening in fall 2019 will allow 85% of undergraduates to live on campus in the future.
+Villanova’s award-winning Dining Services offers a wide variety of options with 18 eateries—three dining halls and 15 à-la-carte venues.

 At Villanova, the Career Center and the Colleges collaborate to provide students with enriched course work and internship experiences.
-Innovative career and professional development concepts are integrated into the curriculum of all four Colleges starting as early as freshman year.
-Additionally, more than 10,000 job opportunities were posted on Villanova’s job boards; 96.5% of recent Villanova graduates become full-time employees or enrolled in graduate school within six months of graduation; and the average starting salary for Villanova graduates is $59,010.
+Innovative career and professional development concepts are integrated into the curriculum of all four Colleges, starting as early as freshman year.
+Additionally, more than 19,500 job opportunities were posted on Villanova’s job boards; 96.3% of recent Villanova graduates became full-time employees or enrolled in graduate school within six months of graduation; and the average starting salary for Villanova graduates is $59,235.